particle-iot/docs/firmware/firmware.md

 **Note:** Upgrading to 0.5.2 will now allow you to downgrade remotely OTA to v0.5.0 or earlier without erasing Wi-Fi credentials.
 There are still some cases where a downgrade will erase credentials, but only if you have explicitly set the country code to something other than the `default` or `JP2`.
 For example, if you set the country code to `GB0` or `US4`, if you downgrade to v0.5.0 your Wi-Fi credentials will be erased.
 Leaving the country code at `default` or set to `JP2` will not erase credentials when downgrading to v0.5.0.  **Do not** downgrade to v0.5.1 first, and then v0.5.0... this will erase credentials in all cases.
 ##### @FW_VER@0.5.2endif

-Current defaults system firmware would be the latest non-rc.x firmware version.
-E.g. if the current list of default releases was 0.5.1, 0.5.2, **0.5.3** (would be the latest).
+Current default system firmware would be the latest non-rc.x firmware version.
+E.g. if the current list of default releases was 0.5.3, 0.6.0, **0.6.1** (would be the latest).

 The easiest way to downgrade from a System Firmware Version @FW_VER@ is to use the Particle CLI with a single command.
 You will first put the Tinker back on the device, then downgrade the System Firmware.
 Running the commands in this order prevents the device from automatically re-upgrading (based on user app version dependencies) after downgrading.
 This will **require a CLI version associated with your desired default firmware**.
 To determine which version to use, click on the default version desired in the table under [Programming and Debugging Notes](#programming-and-debugging-notes) and refer to the CLI version required in **The easy local method using Particle CLI** section.